 Many city guides mention the Mercat de Santa Catalina as a sight worth seeing.
 Unfortunately, it’s not THE authentic mallorquin market you might expect – after a big renovation years ago it’s more of a gourmet market and in my opinion, it lost a lot of its authenticity.
 And besides, almost everything is overpriced!
 If you want a better market experience, check out Mercat de Olivar in the city centre or one of the local farmers’ markets all over the island.

-To get to Santa Catalina just turn left at the Bar Cuba at the Passeig del Born and go straight ahead – you are already there!
+To get to Santa Catalina just turn left at the Bar Cuba (also a nice hotel* – if you’re looking for a place to stay in the heart of the city of Palma de Mallorca!) at the Passeig del Born and go straight ahead – you are already there!